Nashville regional Salvation Army financial assistance.

 The two main resources offered by the Nashville area Salvation Army centers are Emergency Assistance as well as Life Skills.
+This can provide everything from free food to help with paying rent, utility bills, and medications to struggling Davidson County families.
 Another program in high demand around Thanksgiving and Christmas is holiday assistance.
-Thousands of low income families and individuals across the region benefit from these Salvation Army resources every year.
+Thousands of low income families and individuals across the Nashville region benefit from these Salvation Army resources every year.

 A number of services may be provided, including personal care items, food, clothing, household items and limited amounts of short-term financial help with expenses such as utilities and housing.
 All cash used for expenses such as rent or energy bills is very limited.
 The emergency assistance program also provides referrals and information for other needed social services across Davidson County Tennessee.